Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Dependence on Star Formation Parameters

 \section{Dependence on Star Formation Parameters}

-To assess the robustness of our results against the uncertainties in subgrid parameters, we performed two additional simulations based on the IC0 initial conditions.
-We varied the SFE to $1\%$ and the star formation density threshold ($n_{\rm th}$=$\max(10\,{\rm cm^{-3}}, 0.5\, n_{\rm Jeans})$).
+To assess the robustness of our results against the uncertainties in subgrid parameters, we performed three additional simulations based on the IC0 initial conditions.
+We varied the Jeans prefactor from 0.5 to 0.8 (labeled JeansFactor), the star formation density threshold ($n_{\rm th}$=$\max(10\,{\rm cm^{-3}}, 0.5\, n_{\rm Jeans})$) (labeled DensityFloor), and the SFE to $1\%$ (labeled SFE=$1\%$).
 Refer to Section \ref{sec:pop3sf} for details on the fiducial model.

 Figure \ref{fig:sf_csm} presents the cumulative stellar mass evolution for these variations compared to the fiducial run (IC0).
-The simulation utilizing the alternative density threshold yields Pop III and Pop II star formation histories nearly identical to the fiducial run, indicating that our results are insensitive to variations in this criterion.
+The DensityFloor and JeansFactor simulations yield total stellar masses at $z = 10$ consistent with the fiducial run, with differences comparable to the stochastic run-to-run variation documented in Appendix \ref{appx:random}.
 Conversely, the SFE=1\% model exhibits a noticeable delay in the onset of Pop II star formation, although the total stellar mass converges toward the fiducial result by $z=10$.
 For Pop III stars, the total stellar mass in the low-SFE run is approximately $2/3$ of that in the fiducial run.
 This suggests that the impact of the local SFE parameter on the global stellar mass is sub-linear.

 Figure \ref{fig:sf_filling} illustrates the impact of these parameters on the volume fraction of metal-rich gas.
-Consistent with the stellar mass results, the time evolution of the volume filling factor in the density threshold simulation is roughly consistent with the fiducial run.
-However, the SFE=1\% simulation displays a significant delay in metal enrichment.
+The volume filling factors in the DensityFloor and JeansFactor simulations show different evolutionary histories from the fiducial run at early times.
+These differences arise from the stochastic nature of the star formation and feedback modeling for the first few Pop III stars, which affects the onset of Pop II star formation and the subsequent growth of metal-enriched bubbles.
+However, by $z=10$, the filling factors converge to values within the stochastic run-to-run variation documented in Appendix \ref{appx:random}.
+The SFE=1\% simulation displays a significant delay in metal enrichment.
 At $z=10$, the volume filling factor in this run is approximately half that of the fiducial simulation.
-This reduction is likely a direct consequence of the suppressed Pop III star formation, which leads to fewer supernova events driving metal-enriched outflows.
+This reduction is likely a timing effect, as the lower star formation efficiency delays the overall star formation history and the subsequent supernova feedback, leaving less time for the metal-enriched bubbles to expand by $z = 10$.